brianvanderburg2/taskrun/doc/readme.txt

 env[name] = Default(value)

-    Set a variable if it is not already set, or if it is already set but was not specified as a top-level parameter on the command line.
+    Set a variable if it is not already set, or if it is already set as another default value.
 This allows one default to be set but then to be overriden by another default later.

-env[name] = IfNotSet(value)

-    Set the variable if it is not already set.

 env[name] = Delete()